 This beautiful dive site, has lot's of interesting marine life to explore or photograph.

 There are multiple spots to visit within easy swimming range, with depths and challenges for all levels.

 From the entry point go straight away from the beach, (north) and when you come to the eel grass you will find a natural chute that takes you down and in between rock formations on either side of you.

 At the 60 foot depth range you will find a marker that is used for teaching purposes.

 From here you can go either to the right or left, depending on your dive plan.
 Both directions can take you well beyond the 90 ft range for you re-breather types.

 To the right or left there are walls and rock, with plenty of fish, and other marine creatures to visit.
-There are also two separate pair's of Wolf eels if you know where to look.
-One pair in either direction!
+There are also Wolf eels if you know where to look, I have found dens in about the 70fsw range.

 Sea Lions are also fairly regular visitors to Tyee cove so don't be surprised if you get buzzed by one !

 If the site appears busy do not despair as there is actually a lot of room here.
 Any classes tend to stay around the chute, so once you are past them it will usually be quiet (and clear) in either direction.

 For the adventurous there is an interesting variation to this dive.